cyberbotics/webots-doc/reference/propeller.md

 - `fastHelix` and `slowHelix`: if not NULL, these fields must be set with `Solid` nodes.
-The corresponding `Solid` nodes define the graphical representation of the propeller according to its motor's angular velocity omega: if |omega| > 24 pi rad /s, only the `Solid` defined in `fastHelix` is visible, otherwise only the `Solid` defined in `slowHelix` is visible.
+The corresponding `Solid` nodes define the graphical representation of the propeller according to its motor's angular velocity omega: if |omega| > 24 π rad /s, only the `Solid` defined in `fastHelix` is visible, otherwise only the `Solid` defined in `slowHelix` is visible.